-such as the NBB, 56B, 116E, and BIV instructions.
-The states may functions are: CF (bit 0) Carry flag - Set if an arithmetic operation generates a carry or a borrow out of the most-significant bit of the result; cleared otherwise.
+, , , CF (bit 0) Carry flag - Set if an arithmetic operation generates a carry or a borrow out of the most-significant bit of the result; cleared otherwise.
 This flag indicates an overflow condition for unsigned-integer arithmetic.
 It is also used in multiple-precision arithmetic.
-PF (bit 2) Parity flag - Set if the least-significant byte of the result contains an even number of 1 bits; cleared otherwise.
-AF (bit 4) Adjust flag - Set if an arithmetic operation generates a carry or a borrow out of bit 3 of the result; cleared otherwise.
+PF (bit 2) ${f Parity flag}-{f Set}$ if the least-significant byte of the result contains an even number of 1 bits; cleared otherwise.
+AF (bit 4) Auxiliary Carry flag - Set if an arithmetic operation generates a carry or a borrow out of bit 3 of the result; cleared otherwise.
 This flag is used in binary-coded decimal (BCD) arithmetic.
 ZF (bit 6) Zero flag - Set if the result is zero; cleared otherwise.
 SF (bit 7) Sign flag - Set equal to the most-significant bit of the result, which is the sign bit of a signed integer.
 (0 indicates a positive value and 1 indicates a negative value.)
 OF (bit 11) Overflow flag - Set if the integer result is too large a positive number or too small a negative number (excluding the sign-bit) to fit in the destination operand; cleared otherwise.
 This flag indicates an overflow condition for signed-integer (two's complement) arithmetic.